Public speaking tips:

 2. After doing this above exercise, read another passage with articulation, (clearly pronouncing the word).

-A thing to do, that I recommend, (though silly), is to turn your finger sideways, and place that finger into your mouth.
-Note: "Demosthenes (384 BC–322 BC) was the greatest orator of ancient Greece.
+Note: "Demosthenes" (384 BC–322 BC) was the greatest orator of ancient Greece.
 He overcame stuttering by speaking with pebbles in his mouth to improve articulation."
-I am not saying to put rocks into your mouth, that may not go well with you, as a choking hazard.
-But if you put the side of your finger into your mouth and try reading a passage, you will notice a improvement with articulation.
+I am not saying to put rocks into your mouth, that may not go well with you, since that can be a choking hazard.

 Here are some tongue twister exercises, (www.smart-words.org/tongue-twisters.html).